 - Even troubled students deserve due process and privacy protections, so please communicate about students only with the designated experts.
 If they fail to respond to your satisfaction, please report that to the Provost so we can address the issues quickly and effectively.

-- The crime report that the government requires us to post shows that you are safer on this campus than in many neighborhoods in St. Louis County.
+- The annual Fire Safety and Security report that the government requires us to post shows that you are safer on this campus than in many neighborhoods in St. Louis County.
 Working together we can maintain a safe environment.

 Thanks for your diligence and help in keeping our campus safe and assisting our students and colleagues when needed.